Carabouille/Cara-s-Macropad/README.md

 I draw this, and the final version should look like this with the UwU logo on the right

 ## PCB
-I used KiCad and i tried to make a compact pcb(under 10 x 10cm) with private jokes with my friends and a logo with my nickname "Cara"
+I used KiCad and I tried to make a compact pcb(under 10 x 10cm) with private jokes with my friends and a logo with my nickname "Cara"

 <img src=pictures/pcbsch.png width="300"/>